nagoor2005/nagoor2005/README.md

 ## Hi there 👋 It's me Mohammed Nagoor Meerasha

-- 🎓 A 2nd-year engineering student on a mission to become a **multi-trillionaire** through technology.
+- 🎓 A 2nd-year engineering student on a mission to become a **multi-trillionaire** inspired by "Elon Musk" through technology.
 - 💻 Passionate about **Full Stack Web Development (MERN)**, **Data Structures & Algorithms (DSA)**, and **UI/UX Design**.
 - 🚀 I build real-world projects and solve problems to grow every single day.